-- · Hold the brake pedal down and start the engine - · Shift into gear and release the parking brake - Release brake and drive uphill slightly until free from the blocks - Apply brakes and have someone retrieve the blocks
+- Hold the brake pedal down and start the engine - · Shift into gear and release the parking brake - Release brake and drive uphill slightly until free from the blocks - · Apply brakes and have someone safely retrieve the blocks

-8 TRAILERING TECHNOLOGIES
+9 TRAILERING TECHNOLOGIES

-TRAILERING PACKAGE An optional heavy-duty trailering equipment package is available for a wide variety of Chevrolet models.
-The trailering package includes a trailer hitch platform and may include other trailering equipment.
+TRAILERING PACKAGE An optional Trailering Equipment Package is available for a wide variety of Chevrolet models.
+The Z82 Package includes a trailer hitch platform and may include other trailering equipment.

-TRAILER SWAY CONTROL Working in conjunction with the StabiliTrak® Electronic Stability Control System and integrated trailer brake controller (if equipped), the Trailer Sway Control feature on Silverado, Suburban and Tahoe can sense trailer sway and can automatically apply the vehicle and trailer brakes and reduce engine power, if necessary, to help you get back on track.
+TRAILER SWAY CONTROL Working in conjunction with the StabiliTrak® Electronic Stability Control System and integrated trailer brake controller (if equipped), the Trailer Sway Control feature on Colorado, Silverado, Suburban and Tahoe can sense trailer sway and can automatically apply the vehicle and trailer brakes and reduce engine power, if necessary, to help you get back on track.

-HILL START ASSIST On inclines greater than a 5% grade, Hill Start Assist on Silverado, Suburban, Tahoe, Traverse, Blazer and Equinox automatically engages to hold the vehicle stationary for about a second, allowing the driver time to press the accelerator before the vehicle can roll backward.
-It can be extremely helpful when you're stopped on a steep grade with a vehicle two feet from your rear bumper.
+HILL START ASSIST On inclines greater than a 5% grade, Hill Start Assist on Colorado, Silverado, Suburban, Tahoe, Traverse, Blazer, Equinox, Express Passenger, Express Cargo and Express Cutaway automatically engages to hold the vehicle stationary for about a second, allowing the driver time to press the accelerator before the vehicle can roll backward.
+It can be extremely helpful when you're stopped on a steep grade with a vehicle close to your rear bumper.
 The available integrated trailer brake controller will also assist with this feature and apply the trailer brakes.

-STABILITRAK ELECTRONIC STABILITY CONTROL StabiliTrak helps improve vehicle stability, particularly during emergency maneuvers.
+STABILITRAK ELECTRONIC STABILITY CONTROL

+When equipped, StabiliTrak helps improve vehicle stability, particularly during emergency manoeuvres.
 The StabiliTrak control module compares your steering input with the vehicle's actual response and then, if necessary, makes small, individual brake and engine torque applications to enhance control and help you keep on track.
 StabiliTrak automatically intervenes when it senses loss of lateral traction.

-INTEGRATED TRAILER BRAKE CONTROLLER This is optional on Silverado, Colorado, Suburban and Tahoe.
-Completely integrated within the electrical system, antilock braking system and StabiliTrak, it allows your trailer's brakes to operate simultaneously with the vehicle's brakes.
+INTEGRATED TRAILER BRAKE CONTROLLER This is available on Silverado, Colorado, Suburban and Tahoe.
+Completely integrated within the electrical system, Anti-lock Braking System (ABS) and StabiliTrak, it allows your trailer's brakes to operate simultaneously with the vehicle's brakes.

-REAR VISION CAMERA7 This available feature is designed to allow the driver to use the touch-screen display (if equipped) or the rearview mirror to see certain stationary obstacles located behind the vehicle when traveling in Reverse at low speeds.
+REAR VISION CAMERA1 This feature is designed to allow the driver to use the radio screen (if equipped) or the interior rear-view mirror to see certain stationary obstacles located behind the vehicle when travelling in reverse at low speeds.
 This feature is especially helpful when backing up to hitch your trailer.

-TRAILERING CAMERA PACKAGE This available system integrates cameras into the side view mirrors to provide a better visual down the sides of the trailer, helping to eliminate blind spots and making it easier to line up your trailer and hitch.
-Select the Camera App icon on the vehicle's touch-screen display for access to this view.
+TRAILERING CAMERA PACKAGE This available system integrates cameras into the side-view mirrors to provide a better visual down the sides of the trailer, help eliminate blind spots and make it easier to line up your trailer and hitch.
 Available on Silverado.

-TOW/HAUL MODE Standard Tow/Haul mode on Express, Silverado, Silverado HD, Suburban and Tahoe as well as available Tow/Haul mode on Colorado, Traverse, Blazer and Equinox adjusts the shift schedule in the automatic transmission so it isn't "hunting" for the correct gear while towing or trailering.
+TOW/HAUL MODE Standard Tow/Haul mode on Express, Silverado, Suburban and Tahoe as well as available Tow/Haul mode on Colorado2, Traverse3, Blazer4 and Equinox5 adjusts the shift schedule in the automatic transmission so it isn't "hunting" for the correct gear while towing or trailering.